-Typically, several parameters influence a CA's rules, which in turn significantly determine the patterns that the CA produces.
-One prototype of such a parameter is the size of the VNN.
 However, reasonable parameter choices are often hard to identify.
-An obvious reason is the inherent randomness of CAs, that lead to stochastic cost functions in the parameter identification scheme.
+An apparent reason is the inherent randomness of CAs that lead\corr{s} to stochastic cost functions in the parameter identification scheme.
 While the literature on cellular automaton applications is huge, the literature on parameter calibration of CA models is much more sparse.
-To calibrate a model in urban dynamics, i.e. the spread of cities, a parameter estimation is conducted via a genetic algorithm in ~\cite{Li2007genetic}.
-In this case, the transition rules depend on geographical variables, physical constraints and uncertainty.
-Knowledge about the parameters can be used to improve urban planning towards compact cities, e.g. with respect to energy and sustainable land usage.
+To calibrate a model in urban dynamics, i.e., the spread of cities, parameter estimation is conducted via a genetic algorithm in ~\cite{Li2007genetic}.
+In this case, the transition rules depend on geographical variables, physical constraints, and uncertainty.
+Knowledge about the parameters can be used to improve urban planning towards compact cities, e.g., concerning energy and sustainable land usage.
 Likewise, neural networks were used to predict parameters in urban planning~\cite{Yeh2004} based on satellite remote sensing data and GIS (Geographic Information System).
-Finally, parameter estimation for CAs for the prediction of wildfire in Africa is found in~\cite{couce2010statistical}.
-There, the propagation of the fire was assumed to depend on environmental (vegetation, fuel/litter load, wind) and climatic factors.
-These factors were multiplied and scaled with a parameter $k$ which was estimated by a statistical evaluation of satellite data of wildfires.
-More precisely, the choice of $k$ maximizes the agreement between modeled and observed fire extension histograms.
-The agreement was formulated as a minimization problem of the KL (Kulback-Leibler) distance between the histograms.
+Finally, parameter estimation for CAs for predicting wildfire in Africa is found in~\cite{couce2010statistical}.
+The fire propagation was assumed to depend on environmental (vegetation, fuel/litter load, wind) and climatic factors. \corr{Here, parameter estimation was implemented by minimizing the KL (Kulback-Leibler) distance between modeled and observed fire extension histograms.}